esheldon/fitsio/README.md

 f[1].case_sensitive  # if True, names are matched case sensitive
 ```

 ## Installation

-The easiest way is using pip or conda.
+The easiest way is using `pip` or `conda`.
 To get the latest release

 ```bash
 pip install fitsio